rocioacost/acklenavenue.github.io/_job_openings/2021-09-07-roku-developer.md

 location: Remote
 time: Full Time
 description: "For more information, contact us via recruiting@acklenavenue.com "
+salaryRange: ""
+responsibilities:
-salaryRange: "In this position you will be building a custom Roku App. "
+  - "In this position you will be building a custom Roku App. "
 requirements:
   - "Required Technologies: Roku, BrightScript."
   - Mid-Senior Level.